SHIVAM-KUMAR-59/30-Days-Coding-Challenge/30-Days-Coding-Challenge/README.md

       Time Complexity: O(n log n).
       <li><a href="https://leetcode.com/problems/search-in-rotated-sorted-array/description/"><b>3.
 Search in Rotated Sorted Array ( Medium ).</b></a></li>
      There is an integer array nums sorted in ascending order (with distinct values).
 Prior to being passed to your function, nums is possibly rotated at an unknown pivot index k (1 <= k < nums.length) such that the resulting array is [nums[k], nums[k+1], ..., nums[n-1], nums[0], nums[1], ..., nums[k-1]] (0-indexed).
 For example, [0,1,2,4,5,6,7] might be rotated at pivot index 3 and become [4,5,6,7,0,1,2].
 Given the array nums after the possible rotation and an integer target, return the index of target if it is in nums, or -1 if it is not in nums.
 You must write an algorithm with O(log n) runtime complexity.
                                                                                                                                                                                              </ol><br>
+         <li> <b>Day - 12  </b><a href="https://www.linkedin.com/posts/shivam-kumar-946614277_day12-codesprint-30dayscodechallenge-activity-7211610261240127489-EwxC?utm_source=share&utm_medium=member_desktop">  LinkedIn Post</a><br></li><ol>
+       <li><a href = "https://leetcode.com/problems/utf-8-validation/description/ "><b>1.
+UTF-8 Validation ( Medium )</b></a></li>
+      Given an integer array data representing the data, return whether it is a valid UTF-8 encoding (i.e. it translates to a sequence of valid UTF-8 encoded characters).
+A character in UTF8 can be from 1 to 4 bytes long, subjected to the following rules: For a 1-byte character, the first bit is a 0, followed by its Unicode code.
+For an n-bytes character, the first n bits are all one's, the n + 1 bit is 0, followed by n - 1 bytes with the most significant 2 bits being 10.<br>
+      <li><a href = "https://leetcode.com/problems/divide-two-integers/"><b>2.
+Divide Two Integers ( Medium )</b></a></li>
+      Given two integers dividend and divisor, divide two integers without using multiplication, division, and mod operator.
+The integer division should truncate toward zero, which means losing its fractional part.
+For example, 8.345 would be truncated to 8, and -2.7335 would be truncated to -2.
+Return the quotient after dividing dividend by divisor.
+Note: Assume we are dealing with an environment that could only store integers within the 32-bit signed integer range: [−231, 231 − 1].
+For this problem, if the quotient is strictly greater than 231 - 1, then return 231 - 1, and if the quotient is strictly less than -231, then return -231.
+      <li><a href = "https://leetcode.com/problems/bitwise-and-of-numbers-range/description/"<b>3.
+Bitwise AND of Numbers Range ( Medium )</b></a></li>
+     Given two integers left and right that represent the range [left, right], return the bitwise AND of all numbers in this range, inclusive.
+    </ol><br>
 </ul>